RCS Capital Partners Debt Collection Harassment? Stop the Calls!

 Many times, people use the terms debt collector and debt buyer interchangeably.
 This should not be so, as even though both terms are similar connotations, they are certainly not the same.

 A debt collector is actually different from a debt buyer in the sense that while a debt collector attempts to recover the debt on behalf of a creditor for a commission, a debt buyer buys the debt from the original creditor and starts the process of recovering the debt from the delinquent debtor for themselves.
-In essence, the difference between a debt collector and a debt buyer is that a debt collector makes commissions, while a debt buyer makes profit.
+In essence, the difference between a debt collector and a debt buyer is that a debt collector makes commissions, while a debt buyer makes a profit.
 It should, however, be noted that some debt collectors serve the double function of a debt buyer, as they are commonly known to purchase delinquent debts from original creditors for pennies on a dollar.

 Why would an original lender sell a debt to a collection agency for pennies on a dollar, you might ask?
 When the creditors see that a debt is taking too long to collect on and they fear that they may not be able to recover it before the statute of limitations on the debt expires, they can choose to sell the whole debt for pennies on the dollar to a debt buyer.
 The debt buyer then purchases this debt and whatever money is recovered now belongs to them.